 How to make a Bicycle tyre planter

-I usually have no trouble maintaining my garden but this border has been a pain in the butt for years.
-With all the rain we have been having here in Australia my flower beds have been overrun with weeds and grass.
-Every year this flower bed gets stripped of grass and weeds and every year it all comes back.
-So this year I wanted to create a low maintenance flower bed using bicycle tyres and logs to make planters.
+I usually have no trouble keeping my garden in shape, but this border has been a pain for years.
+With all the rain here in Australia, the flower beds have been overrun with weeds and grass.
+Every year I strip this bed back, and every year it all returns.
+So this year I’m trying a different approach—a low-maintenance flower bed using bicycle tyres and hollow logs as planters.

 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**